 Full contact sport - "a sport in which the participants necessarily come into bodily contact with one another with injuries."

-This last one is something I’ve been reluctant to speak about, until I read some of the work of Josephine McCarthy.
-Interacting with the spirits (or in my case the demonic), often feels to me like a full contact sport.
+This last one is something I've been reluctant to speak about, until I read some of the work of Josephine McCarthy.
+Interacting with the spirits (or in my case the demonic), includes physical effects and often feels to me like a full contact sport.

 When I describe my interaction with the demonic as more 'contact sport' than not, it's not about punishment or retribution.
 It's not the stuff of payback or evil intent.
 It's nothing to do with abuse or violence.
 Black and white, good and bad is for kids.
 We're not children.
 In my experience, these physical effects are often part and parcel of the interaction.